kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 - the `job-managed` does not get status updates from built-in controller.
 Update the status manually and observe it is not reset by the built-in controller.
 - the `job-regular` starts making progress (creates pods and updates the status accordingly by the built-in controller)

-2. Simulate downgrade by disabling the feature for api server and control-plane.
+2. Simulate downgrade by disabling the feature for kube-apiserver and kube-controller-manager.

 Then, verify that:
 - the `job-managed` starts to make progress, the status is reset, and updated to some new values
 - the `job-regular` continues making progress

-3. Simulate upgrade by re-enabling the feature for api server and control-plane.
+3. Simulate upgrade by re-enabling the feature for kube-apiserver and kube-controller-manager.

 Then, verify that:
 - the `job-managed` stops getting status updates from the built-in controller.
 Update the status manually and observe it is not reset by the built-in controller.